luciamayorf/Variant_calling_and_filtering/README.md

 ### 2. Mean read depth filtering

-After testing how to filter each individual mean read depth, we saw that most windows were shared across individuals, so we decided to apply this filter for the whole population.
+After testing how to filter each individual per chromosome mean read depth (to exclude possible paralogs found in each individual), we saw that most windows were shared across individuals, so we decided to apply this filter for the whole population.

 #### Calculating the mean read depth in 10kbp windows